NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Supplementary

 \section{Supplementary}

-In our supplementary material, we present additional results for all the layout files and show renders and FLIP comparisons for all layouts.
-This includes the results on the full layout files compared with our baseline instanced rasterizer implementation.
-Results for individual assets are presented, along with visual differences between the ground truth contribution and our predicted values.
+This supplementary document provides additional results and evaluations for all layout files, including renders and FLIP~\cite{Andersson2020} comparisons for each layout.
+This includes comparisons for the full layouts from V3DG~\cite{Yang2025V3DG}, where we use our instanced rasterizer without the MLP for reference renderings.
+Results for individual assets are presented, along with visual comparisons of the ground-truth contributions and our predicted values.
 We also encourage the reader to view the supplementary videos, as the results can be more clearly inspected when the camera is in motion.